Zendesk: Recent history

 In October 2019, Zendesk disclosed that it was hacked in 2016, resulting in a potential leak of information about customer service agents using Zendesk.

 In May 2019, Zendesk acquired Montreal-based Smooch, for an undisclosed amount.
 Smooch provided messaging services on websites for live-chat customer support.
 In 2020, Zendesk announced more tools for messaging customers on social media and enhancements to its customer relationship management features.

 In October 2021, Zendesk announced that it was acquiring Momentive Global Inc., formerly SurveyMonkey, for $4.13 billion.
-Zendesk's investors rejected the deal on February 25, 2022 and terminated the agreement due to risk.
+Zendesk's investors rejected the deal on February 25, 2022, and terminated the agreement due to risk.

 In June 2022, it was announced that Zendesk would be acquired by a consortium of private-equity firms led by Permira and Hellman & Friedman in an all-cash deal worth $10.2 billion.
 Thereafter due to the pending acquisition by these firms Zendesk neither provided shareholder's letter nor held a conference call or webcast to disclose the financial results for the third quarter ending September 30, 2022.

 In September 2022, with the closure of 3rd quarter the financial results were out with a substantial increase in revenue by 20% over the year to $416.9 million and GAAP operating loss of $55.4 million with non-GAAP operating income of $48.9 million.
-In addition to this due to the impending transaction, Zendesk suspended it's financial guidance for the fiscal year ending December 30, 2022.
+In addition to this due to the impending transaction, Zendesk suspended its financial guidance for the fiscal year ending December 30, 2022.

 In November 2022, it was announced that the investor group had completed the acquisition of Zendesk for approximately $10.2 billion.

+In June 2023, Zendesk acquired Tymeshift for an undisclosed price.